-The little girl (I think it’s a girl?) wearing a ribbon head-band sits, barefoot, on a draped block or seat, right leg crossed over left knee, her chubby hands supporting the open book she is reading.
+The little girl (is it a girl?) wears a ribbon head-band.
+She sits, barefoot, on a draped block or seat, right leg crossed over left knee, her chubby hands supporting the open book she is reading.

-Part of the attraction of these pieces is their versatility, that I can use them inside or out.
+Part of the attraction of these pieces is their versatility, that I can use them anywhere.

-Such a versatile little piece that gets used inside and out.
+Such a versatile – but heavy – little piece used inside & out.

-So, where did I find the little piece?
-Out hunting & gathering as usual, I found it at one of my all time most trustworthy spots for miscellaneous goodness, Magnolia at Oakbank Vintage, first mentioned here.
-Eclectic vintage ruled at this cute little store (now on-line) was on the Onkaparinga Road at Oakbank between Woodside & Balhannah.
-You couldn’t possibly go to the store if you were in a rush.
-Oh no. You had to have time to look, to peek through the layers of colour, shape & texture, to rummage through the stash of treasures, the colourful assortment of antiques, vintage & collectibles.
+So, where did I find the little gem?
+Out hunting & gathering as usual I ended up at one of my all time favourite spots for miscellaneous goodness, Magnolia at Oakbank Vintage, first mentioned here.
+Eclectic vintage ruled at this cute little store (now on-line) located on the Onkaparinga Road at Oakbank between Woodside & Balhannah.
+You couldn’t possibly stopin at the store if you were in a rush.
+No, no. You had to have time to look, to peek through the layers of colour, shape & texture, to rummage around & through the stash of treasures, the colourful assortment of antiques, vintage & collectibles.